draeder/peerservers/README.md

 ## :construction: Status :construction:
 Currently under active development and is in R&D status.

-It is unviable for use as of this revision.
-Please check back later!
+:warning: It is unviable for use as of this revision.
+Please check back later! :warning:

 ## How it works (or, as of this version, how it **will work**)
 Peerservers connects peers together based on a unique appplication name regardless of which node the peer contacted first.